mattnkrueger/Introduction_to_Software_Design/README.md

 ## Description

-This repository contains projects for the course.
+This repository contains projects for the Introduction to Software Design course.
 The course covers fundamental concepts of object-oriented programming in Java, including classes, inheritance, polymorphism, GUI development, multithreading, file I/O, networking, and database connectivity.

 This course was taught by Professor Thomas Casavant